In-grid-collective/ingrid-public-portfolio/src/content/projects/servpub-content-form/servpub-content-form.md

 ---
 title: Content / Form with Servpub
-description: This is a project with some images in it.
+description: Content/Form is the 2024 iteration of an annual research workshop held during Transmediale.
 date: 2024-01-28
 icon: newspaper.jpg
 tags: